Business Automation

 Implementing Business Automation

-Once business processes are built out and tested, it's time to roll them out to the relevant users.
+Once business processes are built and tested, it's time to roll them out to the relevant users.
 In some cases, this could be the entire employee population.
 In other cases, it could be a single department, outside vendors, or customers.

 Users receive access through a Web portal where they can perform functions like: